Table of contents

 Big, recognizable brands like Apple, Coca-Cola, Nike, and Starbucks invest millions of dollars in identity guidelines that regulate how they communicate—both visually and verbally.

-We’re talking the amount of space you have to put around the logo, the fonts you’re allowed to use in different situations, exact colour codes for use in print and digital, layout grids for the creation of invoices, letterhead, and advertisements, the style of illustration allowed on the website, even the art direction of photography.
+We’re talking the amount of space you have to put around the logo, the fonts you’re allowed to use in different situations, exact color codes for use in print and digital, layout grids for the creation of invoices, letterhead, and advertisements, the style of illustration allowed on the website, even the art direction of photography.

 That’s how they manage to present the same image every time they communicate, despite having hundreds of creatives on staff and paying dozens of advertising agencies and design studios for work.